Call of Duty Zombies: Later iterations

 A Zombies mode was included in Call of Duty: Vanguard (2021).
 In comparison to previous iterations of the mode, this iteration removed the round-based gameplay of previous iterations in favor of objective-based progression, and lacked easter eggs and story quests at launch.
 The first two maps released for the mode, "Der Anfang" and "Terra Maledicta", followed the objective-based gameplay.
 A round-based map was later released in the form of a remade version of World at War's "Shi no Numa", and later "The Archon", which was the final map released for Vanguard.
 Black Ops 6 launched with two Zombies maps: "Terminus" and "Liberty Falls".
 These maps were followed by "Citadelle des Morts", "The Tomb", "Shattered Veil", and "The Reckoning".

-Zombies later reappeared in Call of Duty: Black Ops 7 (2025).
+Zombies returned in Call of Duty: Black Ops 7 (2025), which featured one map at launch being "Ashes of the Damned".
+Black Ops 7 reintroduced "Survival" maps, which are smaller playable areas adapted from the game's primary maps.
+At launch, the mode featured one map, "Vandorm Farm".
+Additional maps released post-launch included "Astra Malorum", "Paradox Junction", "Totenreich", " Kowakujō", and "Rex Infernus".
+Other Survival maps added through post-release content included "Exit 115", "Zarya Cosmodrome", "Mars", "Ashwood", " Nuked",and "Eidskallen Lighthouse".

 Music

 Zombies maps typically feature a secret song, which require players to search for easter eggs or complete a quest.
 Upon completion, that maps secret song will play.
 These songs are usually composed by Kevin Sherwood, with vocals from another artist.
 The most common singer was Elena Siegman, who sang the secret songs for zombie modes up until Black Ops 4, when guest singers started being used for most secret songs.
-Songs not made by Sherwood have also been used for Zombies, such as "Nightmare" by Avenged Sevenfold, which is featured on "Moon".
+Songs not made by Sherwood have also been used for Zombies, such as "Not Ready to Die" and "Nightmare" by Avenged Sevenfold, which are featured on "Call of the Dead" and "Moon", respectively.

 On January 5, 2011, Activision released the soundtrack for the modes iteration in Black Ops, featuring 17 tracks composed for the mode.
 It was released digitally through Fontana Distribution.
 One song from the album, "115", was certified gold by the Recording Industry Association of America in 2025.
 The soundtrack for "Mob of the Dead" was released in April 2013.
 It features 24 tracks, most of which were made specifically for "Mob of the Dead", alongside previously unreleased tracks made for "Tranzit" and "Die Rise".